General Requirements for Admission

 The following are the standings acceptable as equivalent to Alberta High School Diploma:

-- One year CEGEP from Quebec.
-Quebec students entering without CEGEP will be accepted into a certificate program until successful completion of the freshman year, at which time they may register for a degree.
+One year CEGEP from Quebec.
+Quebec students entering without CEGEP will be accepted into a certificate program until the successful completion of the freshman year, at which time they may register for a degree.

 Applicants from the United States of America